 The ACS, which the bureau implemented nationwide in 2005 and 2006, is the replacement for the decennial census long form that, from 1940 to 2000, collected detailed socioeconomic and housing data from a sample of U.S. residents.
-The yearly ACS sample totals more than 3.5 million households, covering every U.S. county and the District of Columbia.
-The survey is sent monthly to small population samples; the results are aggregated to produce new estimates every year for areas with at least 65,000 people and every five years for areas from the most populous to those with fewer than 20,000 people.
+Sent monthly to small population samples, the ACS covers more than 3.5 million households yearly, in every U.S. county and the District of Columbia.
+The monthly data are aggregated to produce new estimates every year for areas with at least 65,000 people and every five years for areas from the most populous to those with fewer than 20,000 people.
 According to the budget justification, the bureau releases more than 11 billion ACS estimates annually on more than 40 "social, demographic, housing, and economic" topics.
 The ACS "is the only source" of data on "many of these topics for rural areas and small populations."
-A similar survey, the Puerto Rico Community Survey, is conducted across 78 county-equivalents there.
+Similarly, the Puerto Rico Community Survey, is conducted across 78 county-equivalents there.

-The FY2020 request for the ACS is \$218.0 million, \$6.6 million (3.1%) above the \$211.4 million the FY2019 spending plan approved.
-The budget justification notes that "an additional \$5.0 million in budgetary resources" for the ACS "will be derived from recoveries of prior year obligations from programs across" the PCP account.
+The FY2020 request for the ACS was \$218.0 million, \$6.6 million (3.1%) above the \$211.4 million the FY2019 spending plan approved.
+The budget justification noted that "an additional \$5.0 million in budgetary resources" for the ACS was to "be derived from recoveries of prior year obligations from programs across" the PCP account.